samhains/clooi-backrooms/README.md

 - !pr [type]: Print data to console.
     - [type]: If provided, print the data of that type.
 If not provided, a prompt will appear to choose which data to print.

 - !ml: Open the editor (for multi-line messages).
-When changes are saved and the editor is closed, the message will be sent.
+HTTPS URLs or absolute paths in the edited text are automatically attached as images when you save.
+- !ml2: Open the editor without parsing for attachments (legacy !ml behavior).

 - !edit: Opens the text of the current message in the editor.
 If you make changes and save, a copy of the message (with the same author and type) will be created as a sibling message.